Orthodoxy in Dialogue has become the world’s most popular independent Orthodox blog since our launch in August 2017.

 The articles and letters published on our pages express solely the views of their respective authors.

-Our founding editor is Giacomo Sanfilippo (formerly known as Peter J. SanFilippo), an Orthodox Christian, PhD candidate in Theological Studies at Trinity College in the University of Toronto, father of five, grandfather of two, and former priest.
+Our founding editor, Giacomo Sanfilippo (formerly known as Peter J. SanFilippo), is an Orthodox Christian, PhD candidate in Theological Studies at Trinity College in the University of Toronto, father of five, grandfather of three, and former priest.
 He holds a BA in Sexuality Studies (2013) from York University and an MA in Theology (2015) from Regis College/St. Michael’s College, and is an alumnus (2014) of the Mark S. Bonham Centre for Sexual Diversity Studies at the University of Toronto.
 Earlier in life he completed the course requirements for the MDiv (1989) at St. Vladimir’s Orthodox Theological Seminary near New York City.
 He has written for Public Orthodoxy, the Toronto Journal of Theology, Milwaukee Independent, The Wheel, and the Kyiv Post.
-His MA thesis, “A Bed Undefiled: Foundations for an Orthodox Theology and Spirituality of Same-Sex Love,” can be downloaded at the University of Toronto’s TSpace, and his doctoral thesis proposal, “Conjugal Friendship and the Sacrament of Love: Father Pavel Florensky’s Orthodox Theology of Same-Sex Love,” at academia.edu.
-You can follow him on Twitter @GiacoSanfilippo.
+His MA thesis, “A Bed Undefiled: Foundations for an Orthodox Theology and Spirituality of Same-Sex Love,” can be read at the University of Toronto’s TSpace, and his doctoral thesis proposal, “Conjugal Friendship and the Sacrament of Love: Father Pavel Florensky’s Orthodox Theology of Same-Sex Love,” at academia.edu.
+You can follow him on Facebook.

 You may email Giacomo at email@example.com (only he has access to this email account) if you require confidential spiritual support and wish to schedule a day and time to speak via Zoom or telephone.